collinalexbell/HackMatrix/game-design.md

 - Working on this game is draining, even with faith
 - I will keep short-wave momentum up until plans for achieving better momentum are transfered from infinite intelligence
 - Every day, no exception
-## Game Theme
-- Living in a crystal city filled with cybernetic organisms
-- Divine/magical power and hormony
-     beyond one's comprehension
-   is available to those who seek it
-       and learn to harmonize themselves
-           with the spirit of Wralda
-              and the love of other free people
 ## Story
 You are a cybernetician.
 We all are.
 Thats why we chose to live here, in the City of Cybernetics.